-- Separate from direct service claims as identified above, the Contractor may submit an invoice for administrative costs for administering the DMC-ODS program on a quarterly basis.
+- i.
+Separate from direct service claims identified above, the Contractor may submit an invoice for QA/UR for administering the DMC-ODS quality management program on a quarterly basis.
 The form requesting reimbursement shall be submitted to DHCS. - a.
-Mail Form MC 5312 to:
+Scan signed Form MC 5311 and email to: BHFSOps@dhcs.ca.gov